majasunghee/TDT4250_Entur-Modeling-Project/tdt4250.entur.diagram/README.md

-# Diagram - Readme
+# Diagram Readme

 This bundle is required for the projects Sirius views.
-In the src-folder the files Activator.java and Services.java sets the instances of the Sirius viewpoint.
+In the src folder the files Activator.java and Services.java sets the instances of the Sirius viewpoint.
-In the description-folder the diagram.odesign file contains the compiled logic of the values of the fields generated in Eclipse Sirius.
+In the description folder the diagram.odesign file contains the compiled logic of the values of the fields generated in Eclipse Sirius.

 ## Repository